Raziz1/Raziz1/README.md

   <img width="250" height="250" align='Right' src="https://github.com/Raziz1/Raziz1/blob/main/icon/Icon.png? raw=true">
 </p>

 [EvoBorne](https://play.google.com/store/apps/details?id=processing.test.spaceship_game) is my first android game developped for the Google Playstore.
 Evoborne is an extremly simple space arcade shooter.
 Evoborne was created in Android studio using the processing core, Box2D, and Controlp5 library.
-Evoborne is monetized with ads through Google Admob to help the player unlock an arsenal of ships.
 Be sure to check it out and give it a rating

 <br />
 <br />